 “I told him to stop every time he did it, but I said it this way, ‘Oh my gosh, stopppppp!’ with my voice highly pitched and with a playful shove.
 I didn’t want to hurt his feelings by acting too sensitive to the situation.

-Because of this ingrained feeling that we need to be polite, a huge part of self-defense for women is learning to set boundaries.
+Because of this ingrained feeling that we need to be polite, a considerable part of self-defense for women is learning to set boundaries.
 It overrides all those lessons about politeness, so we speak up when someone takes advantage of us.

 Because of this, I think that ESD is the best self-defense training course for women.